Home from deployment

-Prior to returning home after a deployment with a formed unit personnel will go through a period of decompression.
-This normally comprises a formal break away from the operational theatre followed by a period of return to work within unit before taking post operational tour leave.
-This process is designed to place individuals into a formal, structured and, most important, monitored environment in which to begin 'winding-down' and rehabilitating to a normal, routine, peace-time environment in order to reduce the impact of post operational stress.
+Prior to returning home after a deployment, all personnel will go through a period of decompression.
+This normally comprises of a formal break away from the operational theatre before returning to your home.
+This process is designed to place the service personnel into a formal, structured and, most important, monitored environment in which to begin ‘winding-down’ and rehabilitating to a normal, routine environment in order to reduce the impact of post operational stress.

 Should you however find yourself in the position of needing some help adjusting, there are several routes you can take.

 - Relationship support: The RAF Benevolent Fund provides a whole package of options for you and your partner to explore.
 Much of which is free of charge to you, or comes at a cost after a set amount of sessions.

 - Mental wellbeing: One in four people will experience a common mental health illness at some stage in their lives and when stress starts to become overwhelming and interfere with your daily life there are places you can go.